ActualFrancia/VisionOS-Smart-Home-App/README.md

 ## Overview

 This repository contains a build for a native Smart Home application prototype designed for the Apple Vision Pro, leveraging the power of spatial computing.
 It showcases the potential of a Smart Home app built on VisionOS and aims to demonstrate an intuitive user interface for controlling smart home devices within the Apple Vision Pro.
+Designed & built all in 12 days.

 ## Features